ThanakornJP/Investment/option-henry.md

 > `Delta` is the risk manager; With option, you can pre-determine how much risk you're gonna bet and how much benefit you're gonna take upfront
 >
 > `weekly option advantages more to option seller, especialy non-earning week`
+>
+> `don't get in hype stock` like what we see hype in youtube or Jim Cramer said since this

 ## `Random walk down`, stock is supposed to move sideway and we will never know up/down